mthemark/HyperVAutomation/README.md

 3. Can you please include a powershell script to install this module if it is not installed too?

 # Copilot - ConfigurationService.cs
-// load configuration for multiple VirtualMachine from file
+1. // load configuration for multiple VirtualMachine from file
-// save configuration for multiple VirtualMachine to file
+2. // save configuration for multiple VirtualMachine to file
-// set configFilePath
+3. // set configFilePath

 # Copilot - Program.cs
-// ensure Hyper-V module is installed
+1. // ensure Hyper-V module is installed
-// get files in the ./vmconfig folder ending with .json
+2. // get files in the ./vmconfig folder ending with .json
-// allow user to select one of the config files
+3. // allow user to select one of the config files
-// handle user input to select a single vm from vmconfigs
+4. // handle user input to select a single vm from vmconfigs
-// handle user input to continue vm management or exit
+5. // handle user input to continue vm management or exit
+6. // thank you for using the tool

 # Dev - upgrade to .net9.0
 # Dev - add package Microsoft.PowerShell.SDK 7.5